 I found many old Black and White photos and decided to scan them all before I returned to Spore and the precious photo and words was found on the bottom right section of the above photo scan.

-My father had written in his own hand writing, " My grandmother Goh Siew Hong" for this old small photo.
-Wow I remember my Mom reciting names of ancestors when I was young and the name Goh Siew Hong rang a bell and now I know who she really is.
-This is the only photo of her and no where else is she mentioned.
-I immediately added her name to our family tree chart found above as the mother of my grandmother of my father's side, Cheah Suan Kee.
+My father had written in his own handwriting, " My grandmother Goh Siew Hong" for this old small photo.
+Wow, I remember my Mom reciting names of ancestors when I was young and the name Goh Siew Hong rang a bell and now I know who she really is.
+This is the only photo of her and nowhere else is she mentioned.
+I immediately added her name to our family tree chart found above as the mother of my grandmother on my father's side, Cheah Suan Kee.

 I drove home through the middle of the night feeling grateful for my wife Geok Lee for her inspiration on Family History work in my life.
 Her facebook timeline is still alive as I hold a modern belief while most Chinese people hang on to mainly ancient beliefs, that she probably has some kind of facebook connection to us here still on earth so look out for her next post of her Never Ending Story here.